The Lavin Agency Speakers Bureau

 writers, and doers for speaking engagements.

 Atwood is the author of more than fifty volumes of poetry, children’s literature, fiction, and non-fiction.
-She is perhaps best known for her novels, which include The Edible Woman, The Robber Bride, The Blind Assassin, Oryx and Crake, and The Year of the Flood.
-The Oryx and Crake trilogy, in particular, is being adapted into an HBO TV series by celebrated filmmaker Darren Aronofsky.
 To date, Atwood’s body of work has been published in more than 40 languages, including Farsi, Japanese, Turkish, Finnish, Korean, Icelandic and Estonian.
-Atwood has also won many international literary awards, including the prestigious Booker Prize, Arthur C. Clarke Award, Governor General’s Award, the PEN Pinter Prize, the Ivan Sandrof Lifetime Achievement Award from the National Book Critics Circle, and a Guggenheim Fellowship.
-She was presented with the Companion of Honor award—given for achievements in the arts, literature, science, and politics—by Queen Elizabeth, making Atwood only the third Canadian to receive the honor.
+She has also won many international literary awards, including the prestigious Booker Prize, Arthur C. Clarke Award, Governor General’s Award, the PEN Pinter Prize, the Ivan Sandrof Lifetime Achievement Award from the National Book Critics Circle, and a Guggenheim Fellowship.
+She was presented with the Companion of Honor award—given for achievements in the arts, literature, science, and politics—by Queen Elizabeth, making Atwood the third Canadian to receive the honor.
 Atwood is a founder of the Writers’ Trust of Canada and a founding trustee of the Griffin Poetry Prize.
 She is also a popular personality on Twitter, with over two million followers.

 Margaret’s keynote set the stage for the subsequent panel discussions that followed in exactly the manner that we hoped would be possible.
 Her exploration of compassion was multi-layered, witty, and provocative, teasing with both the familiar and surprising ways that compassion shows up in the everyday.
 Her comments had broad appeal to the many nurses in the audience and to the general public as well.
 She was simply charming.
 Our planning team was wholly satisfied that Margaret was a fantastic choice for this event.